MBBS in Georgia 2026–27

 Over 5,000 Indian students are studying MBBS in Georgia right now.
 Here's what actually sets Georgia apart from every other MBBS abroad destination - not marketing claims, but measurable facts.

-Highest FMGE Pass Rate in the World
+Highest FMGE Pass Rate of Any Major Destination

 Affordable European MBBS - ₹30–50 Lakh Total